jkakar/switchboard/README.md

 # Switchboard

-Switchboard composes an HTTP API out of a collection of HTTP service backends.
+Compose an HTTP API out of a collection of HTTP service backends.

 Backend services register themselves with frontend exchanges by pushing their configuration into etcd.
 This configuration describes HTTP methods and URL